BII-Lab/Yeti-Project/doc/Experiment-AlgRoll-lab.md

 ## Time schedule

-Note The "slots" will be 10 days long for each timing table.
+Note the "slots" will be 10 days long for each timing table except for some special time slots.

 Time schedule for case 1: